variousauthors/the-valley/NEXTSTEPS.md

      maybe store them in BCD instead of binary.
 Can implement add/sub for BCD no problem, and then we don't have to convert between binary and BCD so often
-- [] refactor! split up logic into the game states
-  - each game state should have its own set of render functions, update functions, checks for state stability, checks for "done step", etc...
 - [] refactor: encapsulate _PAD as it has leaked all over
 - [] use a heart for HP and monster face for monster HP